 Symptoms of Canine Paralysis

-The signs and symptom of paralysis in dogs can occur quickly, here are a few of the most common indicators:
+A dog is considered paralyzed when they are unable to move one or more of their limbs.
+Hind leg paralysis is the most common form of sudden paralysis in dogs.
+The signs and symptoms of paralysis in dogs can occur quickly, here are a few of the most common indicators:

 - Inability to flex leg joint